surgentt/paying_your_broker/README.md

 We love pull requests!
 All we ask is that you submit RSpec tests along with any request.

-## Future

-What features are you currently working on?
-Only mention things that you actually are implementing.
-No pie-in-the-sky-never-gonna-happen stuff.

 ## Author

 Made with love at the [Flatiron School](www.flatironschool.com) by [Thomas Surgent](www.twitter.com/surgentt) and [Daniel Spector](www.twittr.com/danielspecs)